moee/lambda-hands-on/README.md

 9. Adjust `this.url` in `client/dist/index.js`
 10. Run `sls static deploy` to deploy the static content

+### Bonus: Running lambdash

+[Lambdash](https://alestic.com/2015/06/aws-lambda-shell-2/) let's you execute arbitrary shell commands in lambda to explore the environment.

+1. Clone [lambdash](https://github.com/alestic/lambdash) somewhere inside the demo shell
+2. cd into it
+3. run `bash ./lambdash-install`
+4. Execute commands with `./lambdash COMMAND`
+5. When you're done delete the lambda function with `./lambdash-uninstall`

 ## Cleaning up

 After you're done don't forget to remove all resources from AWS (`sls project remove`), otherwise they will incur costs!
+The S3 bucket cannot be removed automatically, so you have to do that manually.

 ## Acknowledgements

-* Thanks to @karlhorky and @sanjabonic for building the client (https://github.com/karlhorky/voting-app-aws-demo)
+* Thanks to [@karlhorky](https://github.com/karlhorky) and [@sanjabonic](https://github.com/sanjabonic) for [building the client] (https://github.com/karlhorky/voting-app-aws-demo)